Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the remaining elements of an employer’s liability claim beyond the existence of a duty.
-In your revision, focus on:
+For SQE1, you are required to understand employers’ primary liability and the remaining elements of an employer’s liability claim, with a focus on the following syllabus points:

 • the requirements for breach of duty by an employer, including the standard of care